ayahack89/localhub/README.md

 ## Contributing

-LocalHub is in active development and welcomes contributions from the community.
+Local Hub is in active development and welcomes contributions from the community.
 To contribute:

 1. Fork the repository
 2. Create a feature branch